Hyonk-Tea/Noizemaker/README.md

 # Noizemaker

-Noizemaker is a Lua/LOVE rewrite of the Space Channel 5 Part 2 rhythm editor and patcher.
+Noizemaker is a Space Channel 5 Part 2 rhythm editor and patcher.

 ## Running the app